 Battle Damage Assessment (BDA)

-This UGCS feature allows a user to easily designate standoff distance and direction of photographic and video reconnaissance.
-The user simply indicates a place on the ground that needs to be imaged and then drags a cursor in a given direction to define the bearing and standoff distance for the photo/video to be taken.
-Based upon the Vehicle Specific Module for the payload (i.e. Fixed or Gimbaled), Kutta’s BDA algorithm autonomously determines the waypoints for the air vehicle.
+The BDA component allows a user to easily designate standoff distance and direction of photographic and video reconnaissance.
+A place on the ground that needs to be imaged is indicated as well as bearing and standoff distance for the photo/video to be taken.
+Based upon the Vehicle Specific Module (VSM) for the payload (i.e. Fixed or Gimbaled), Kutta’s BDA algorithm autonomously determines the waypoints for the air vehicle.